© Copyright Bee Wilder March 31, 2015

 Some people find baking soda increases itching, but others found it was soothing and calmed down the itch, so experiment with a small amount at first to see how you react to it.
 Baking soda is highly recommended for insect bites.

-- Take Baths using 1 cup of Epsom salts or 1 cup of baking soda in a full bathtub.
+- Take Baths using 1-2 cup of Epsom salts or 1 cup of baking soda in a full bathtub.
+Ensure the water is not too hot and just comfortably warm.
 You can also use 1/2 cup of baking soda plus 1/2 cup of Epsom salts.
 These baths help draw out toxins and are relaxing.